realworldocaml/book/en/variants.md

 ((typ ocamltop)(name variants/logger.topscript)(part 7))
 ```

-Note that the more complex match statement for computing the session
+As you can see, the code for extracting the session id has been
-id has been replaced with the simple expression
+replaced with the simple expression `common.Common.session_id`.
-`common.Common.session_id`.

 In addition, this design allows us to essentially downcast to the
 specific message type once we know what it is, and then dispatch code